coder/coder/docs/templates/devcontainers.md

 ## Authentication

-You may need to authenticate to your container registry (e.g. Artifactory) or git provider (e.g. GitLab) to use envbuilder.
+You may need to authenticate to your container registry (such as Artifactory) or git provider (such as GitLab) to use envbuilder.
 Refer to the [envbuilder documentation](https://github.com/coder/envbuilder/) for more information.